abdurrahmanKhan/Overall-Analysis-of-Imports-Exports-of-India/README.md

 This webapp is developed so as to provide an overall analysis to any C-level Executives or higher management.
 A video is atatched in this repository which shows the working of the webapp.

+The code is made avaliable for study and research purpose only.
 ### The code in this repository should be used by the author's permission only.
 © _copyright 2021_